usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_102.md

 This discussion assumes basic knowledge of coding, the Internet (including retrieving resources via `file` and `http` protocols), and web-based technologies including HTML.

-XML knowledge is also assumed.
-In particular, XProc uses [XPath                3.1](https://www.w3.org/TR/xpath-31/), the query language for XML.
-This latest version of XPath builds on XPath 1.0, so any XPath experience will help.
-In general, any XSLT or XQuery experience will be invaluable.
+XML knowledge is *not* assumed.
+This poses a special challenge since in addition to its XML-based syntax, XProc uses the [XML Data Model (XDM)](https://www.w3.org/TR/xpath-datamodel/) along with [XPath 3.1](https://www.w3.org/TR/xpath-31/), the query language for XML: together, a deep topic.
+We make the assumption that if you already know XML, XPath, XSLT or XQuery, much will be familiar, but you will be tolerant of some restatement for the sake of those who do not.
+(As we all start somewhere, why not here.)

 You will also need a programmer's plain text editor, XML/XSLT editor or IDE (integrated development environment) for more interactive testing of the code.